Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

 Chocolate Options

 Depending upon which chocolate you choose, a little oil may be needed to make it spoonable when heated.
-The calorie, carb-count and nutritional information will vary depending upon which type you use.
+The calorie, carb count, and nutritional information will vary depending on which type you use.
 We used chocolate chips with no added sugar.

-- Dark chocolate has a high cocoa content (and antioxidants) which is what makes it a healthy choice when consumed in small quantities.
-It's firmer than milk chocolate so we recommend adding oil to make it creamy.
+- Dark chocolate has a high cocoa content (and antioxidants), making it a healthy choice when consumed in small quantities.
+It's firmer than milk chocolate, so we recommend adding oil to make it creamy.

-- Sugar-free dark chocolate is perfect when you're watching your sugar content or carbs.
-We used Lily's dark chocolate baking chips which are sweetened with stevia and erythritol for the dipped berries shown here.
+- Sugar-free dark chocolate is perfect when watching your sugar content or carbs.
+We used Lily's dark chocolate baking chips, which are sweetened with stevia and erythritol, for the dipped berries shown.
 It's plant-based too.
 Add oil.

 - Milk chocolate has milk fats added which is why it's so creamy.
 You won't need to add oil to this type of chip.

-- White chocolate can be used instead of dark OR to make double dipped raspberries.
+- White chocolate can be used instead of dark OR to make double-dipped raspberries.
 Lily's makes a sugar-free white chocolate baking chip too!
-You may need to add oil depending upon the brand of chip used.
+You may need to add an oil depending on the brand of chip used.

 - Rinse raspberries, gently pat away water and allow them to thoroughly dry.

-- Tip: Spread them out on a dish cloth and allow them to air dry while you're getting everything else together.
+- Tip: Spread them on a dishcloth and let them air dry while you get everything together.

 - Note: Be gentle!
 The best way to rinse raspberries is to place them in a colander and submerge them in water for a few seconds.

-- Place chocolate chips in a microwave-safe bowl along with the oil of choice.
+- Place chocolate chips in a microwave-safe bowl along with the oil of your choice.
 Cook on high for 30 seconds and then stir.
-Heat and stir at 30 second intervals or until the chocolate easily spoons.
-It takes about 1 minute, but the timing will vary depending upon the wattage of your microwave.
+Heat and stir at 30-second intervals or until the chocolate easily spoons.
+It takes about 1 minute, but the timing will vary depending on the wattage of your microwave.

-- Tip: Use a bowl that is small and will be easy to dip into.
+- Tip: Use a small bowl that will be easy to dip into.

 - Note: You can melt chocolate on the stovetop and then transfer it to a bowl for dipping.
 Be sure to use a very small pot.

-- Note: It can be a little messy, especially the first time, so plan accordingly.
-I tried to place these open-side down.
-Another option is to just place them on the side.
+- Note: It can be messy, especially the first time, so plan accordingly.
+I placed the raspberries open-side down.
+Another option is to lay them on their sides.

 - Place the baking sheet in the freezer for about 10 minutes.
-It doesn't take long for the chocolate to set, especially if the coating is not too thick.
-Once it has set, it's ready to be served or moved to a permanent storage container.
+The chocolate takes very little time to set, especially if the coating is not too thick.
+Once it's firm to touch, it's ready to be served or moved to a permanent storage container.
 (See section on storage below.)

-When you're ready to enjoy a frozen chocolate covered raspberry, allow it defrost for about 10-15 minutes first.
+When you're ready to enjoy a frozen chocolate covered raspberry, let it defrost for about 10-15 minutes first.

 Frequently Asked Questions

 Since this recipe is for frozen chocolate covered raspberries, it is unnecessary.
-If you do want a shiny finish that will hold up well outside refrigeration, then use melting wafers or see how The Kitchen tempers chocolate without a thermometer.
+However, if you want a shiny finish that will hold up well outside refrigeration, use melting wafers or check out how The Kitchen tempers chocolate without a thermometer.

-Yes you can!
-Once you dip the raspberries in white chocolate, allow them to set in the freezer.
-Next dip them into dark chocolate and allow them to set again.
+Yes, you can!
+Once you dip the raspberries in white chocolate, let them set in the freezer.
+Next, dip them into dark chocolate and allow them to set again.

-They will be hard and not as tasty if you do this.
-Instead, lift them out for 10 to 15 minutes first.
+They will be hard and less tasty enjoyed frozen.
+So instead, lift them out for 10 to 15 minutes first.

 Storage

 Store chocolate dipped raspberries in the freezer or refrigerator in an airtight container.
 To keep the outsides smooth, don't allow them to touch.
-They will stick together when they touch!
+They may stick together when they are piled on top of each other!

 Store in the refrigerator for about 2 days (depending upon the freshness of the raspberries) and in the freezer for 2 months...if they last that long!